osmocom/osmo-ggsn/README.md

 Features
 ========

-OpenGGSN is an open source implementation of GPRS Support Nodes (GSNs).
+OsmoGGSN is an open source implementation of GPRS Support Nodes (GSNs).
 It implements the GPRS tunneling protocol (GTP) version 0 and version 1.

-OpenGGSN provides 3 components:
+OsmoGGSN provides 3 components:
  * gtplib
- * ggsn
+ * osmo-ggsn
  * sgsnemu

 *gtplib*